Non-stop flights to Melbourne (MEL)

 Flights from Australia to Melbourne

-From Albury and Alice Springs, you can fly with Qantas (Oneworld).
+From Alice Springs, you can fly non-stop with Qantas (Oneworld) or Virgin Australia.

 From Burnie, you can fly non-stop with Qantas (Oneworld) or Regional Express.

-From Busselton, the only airline with direct flights is Jetstar.
+From Busselton, direct flights are offered by Jetstar.

 From Cairns, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.

-From Canberra, there are 5 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Qatar Airways (Oneworld), Regional Express and Virgin Australia.
+From Canberra, there are 4 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Qatar Airways (Oneworld) and Virgin Australia.

 From Darwin, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.